coderefinery/gitlab-openstack-deploy/REAME.md

 step 1 this consists of

 * docker host

-* volume (X Gb), mounted at /srv/docker/gitlab/gitlab at the host, /home/git/data at the gitlab container
-* volume (X+n Gb) for backups, mounted at yyyy
+* ports:
+  one with public ip for the instance another with a public ip for mainenance

+* security group for the host
+ * permit port 22 to the host
 In step two there will be 1-N of

 * gitlab-ci-multi-runner